in Cornwall, Mark set up his first business in 1988, Global E., a music

 2011 Mark was elected to Central Bedfordshire Council representing the

-ward of Heath and Reach, where he lives with his wife and three children.
+ward of Heath and Reach, where he lives with his wife and four children.

 Two weeks after his election he was appointed Executive Member for Children's

-Services.
-In May 2011 he resigned his seat on Harrow Council and also
+Services and Schools.
+In May 2011 he resigned his seat on Harrow Council

-resigned as Managing Director of VML, to dedicate himself to his new
+and also resigned as Managing Director of VML, to dedicate himself to

-for many years been involved in a national race relations charity with
+for many years involved in a national race relations charity with his

-his British-born Indian wife, and also serves on the Board of Trustees
+British-born Indian wife and also served on the Board of Trustees of

-Both Mark and his wife are school governors.
+Both Mark and his wife have been school governors since the 1990s.

 musician with a Grade 8 from the Guildhall School of Music and Drama,

-outside politics Mark spends time with his wife and three sons, and
+outside politics Mark spends time with his wife and four sons.